alexdrewno/kirbec-bot/README.md

  - [ ] Logging time by channel
  - [ ] Extending the bot beyond time-logging

-### Documentation
+### Documentation & Styling
-This project uses [The numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html) for documentation formatting and styling.
+- This project uses [The numpy docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html) for documentation formatting and styling.
+- [Pylint](https://www.pylint.org/) is used for code quality

 ### Comments
 > Thank you for checking out the project; please feel free to start a PR with any improvements/changes